ryan-hk-koo/know_thy_art_part_1/README.md

 <br>

 # Art Recommender by RGB colors

+**Preparation**:
-- Utilized ColorThief library to extract the RGB values of the dominant color and color palette from the image
+- Utilized ColorThief library to extract the RGB values of the dominant colors and color palettes from the image dataset
-- Employed the WebColors library to identify the name of the dominant color, or its closest match, from the 138 CSS3 colors based on its RGB values
+- Employed the WebColors library to identify the names of the dominant colors, or their closest matches, from the 138 CSS3 colors based on its RGB values
-- Grouped 138 colors from WebColors library into 41 color groups based on color frequency and similarity
+- Grouped 138 colors from WebColors library into 41 color groups based on color frequencies and similarities
   - 3 Orange, 3 White, 5 Blue, 5 Yellow, 3 Red, 4 Green, 5 Brown, 2 Purple, 9 Gray, 1 Pink, 1 Black Groups

+**User Experience**:
-- Using the above approach, we first extract the RGB values of the dominant color from the input image
+- When a user inputs an image, the system first extracts the RGB values of the dominant color
-  - We then match it to the closest color name among the 138 CSS3 colors based on the RGB values and Euclidean distance
+- The RGB values are then matched to the closest color name among the 138 CSS3 colors, based on Euclidean distance
-  - Once the closest color name is identified, we determine which of the 41 groups the color belongs to and display the images from that group
+- Once the closest color name is identified, the system determines which of the 41 groups the color belongs to and displays the images from that group
 - Example:

 ![image](https://github.com/ryan-hk-koo/know_thy_art_part_1/assets/143580734/163c71d6-5649-421a-bf7b-27a00b26e94a)